btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

 ### Machine Management

 The main tradeoff is that Nick is accepting a little bit of EC2 machine management in order to keep everything else as simple as possible.

-It's not hard to imagine a situation where the complexity of the machine management begins to outweigh the benefits of this simplicity:
+It's not hard to imagine a situation where the complexity of the machine management begins to outweigh the benefits of "everything else".
+For example, if you had:

 - Thousands of simultaneous jobs
 - TB of simultaneous memory